Pattullo Bridge

-The Pattullo Bridge is a through arch bridge that crosses the Fraser River and links the cities of New Westminster and Surrey in Metro Vancouver, British Columbia.
+The Pattullo Bridge is a decommissioned through arch bridge that crosses the Fraser River and links the cities of New Westminster and Surrey in Metro Vancouver, British Columbia.
 It was named in honour of Thomas Dufferin Pattullo, the 22nd Premier of British Columbia.

-A key link between Surrey and the rest of Greater Vancouver, the Pattullo Bridge handles an average of 75,700 cars and 3840 trucks daily, or roughly 20% of vehicle traffic across the Fraser River as of 2013.
-A replacement bridge began construction in 2021 and is scheduled to be completed in late 2025.
+It was a key link between Surrey and the rest of Greater Vancouver, the Pattullo Bridge handled an average of 75,700 cars and 3840 trucks daily, or roughly 20% of vehicle traffic across the Fraser River in 2013.
+A replacement bridge began construction in 2021 and was completed in 2026.

 Design and layout

 The Pattullo Bridge is 1227 m in total length, and consists of four lanes, with two in each direction.
 The bridge has a line of plastic pillars for its central median, installed by TransLink to raise the visibility of the centre-lane divider.
 However, the lack of a concrete median barrier makes the causeway highly prone to head-on collisions, especially at excessive speed or in bad weather.
 The narrow traffic lanes and lack of a reliable centre divider have led to lane closures from 10:00 p.m. to 5:00 a.m. for safety.

 In response to the high number of crashes on the bridge, TransLink studied the idea of reducing the number of lanes on the bridge from four to three using a counterflow operation, similar to that used on the Lions' Gate Bridge, with the number of lanes varied depending on traffic flow and volume.
 However, traffic analysis showed that significant congestion would result in Surrey and New Westminster, and the idea was abandoned.
 TransLink also examined a number of options to install a centre-line barrier and, in concert, to ban truck traffic from the bridge because the barrier would further narrow the traffic lanes, but that too was proven impractical.
 A more controversial proposal is to install photo radar on the bridge to enforce the existing speed limit.
 Thus far, the provincial government has ruled out the idea of bringing back photo radar, which it eliminated province-wide in 2001.

 Oversized commercial vehicles are prohibited from using the bridge, as mandated by the British Columbia Commercial Vehicle Safety and Enforcement agency.